ChristineFJT/HouseRentAnalysis/README.md

 4. Analyze the dataset based on multiple criteria and document findings with appropriate graphs and code.
 5. Provide meaningful insights to aid decision-making.

-A **supporting document** must reflect the analysis with R programming concepts, including graphs and code.
+A **supporting document** reflect the analysis with R programming concepts, including graphs and code.

 ---